julianBogado1/TP2-rag-architecture/README.md

 ### Step 1 — Build ground truth

-Queries MongoDB audio features to label eligible songs per mood category and creates a neutral eval user with no preferences (to isolate retrieval quality from profile bias).
+Builds the audio + genre test cases from MongoDB, intersects each GT set with the indexed-ids file, and creates a neutral eval user with no preferences (to isolate retrieval quality from profile bias).

 ```bash
 .venv/bin/python scripts/build_gt.py
 ```

-Output: `data/gt_test_cases.json` — one entry per category with the list of `gt_song_ids`.
+Output: `data/gt_test_cases.json` — one entry per case with its `kind` and list of `gt_song_ids`.

 ### Step 2 — Run evaluation

-Runs the full recommendation pipeline for each test case and computes all four metrics.
+Runs the full recommendation pipeline for each test case and computes all five metrics, **kind-aware**: audio cases are scored over the audio-bearing subset of the top-K; genre cases over all returned songs.
+Reports per-kind and overall averages.

 ```bash
 .venv/bin/python scripts/run_evaluation.py